Maryland Maritime Law Attorneys

 Maritime law is complicated and maritime work is dangerous—that’s established.
 If a maritime accident injured you, however, your rights matter and you need experienced legal counsel.

-From our base near the Chesapeake Bay, we have five convenient locations in Maryland.
+From our base near the Chesapeake Bay, we have six convenient locations in Maryland.
 We are prepared to press state and federal cases involving marine personal injury, wrongful death, manufacturing, and collision cases arising under the Jones Act, the Death on the High Seas Act, the Longshore Act, the Outer Continental Shelf Lands Act, and general maritime law.

 We can aid a wide variety of maritime clients, including marine construction workers, dredgermen, divers, merchant seamen, tugboat hands, fishermen, longshoremen, shipyard workers, and cruise ship passengers.